Person-Centered Care: What It Is, and Why You Should Insist on It

 Person-centered care encourages care relationships built on trust.
 For all our wonderful differences, there are some things we humans all have in common.
 We want to be seen.
 We want to be heard.
 And we need to be able to trust the people we let into our lives, including our caregivers.

 Person-centered care checks all the boxes.
 It’s like a hug for your health.
+(To see it in action, watch these videos.)

-Care in which quality really means something.
+Care in which quality really means something

 Not only does person-centered care honor all of you, it does something equally important.
 It inspires a higher level of quality care that is sorely needed, now more than ever.